 Additional onboarding resources are available at hr.unl.edu/onboarding.

 New Faculty Development Workshops

-The Executive Vice Chancellor’s Office offers seven New Faculty Development Workshops throughout the academic year to enable a deeper dive on topics of importance to new faculty.
+The Executive Vice Chancellor’s Office offers a series of New Faculty Development Workshops throughout the academic year to enable a deeper dive on topics of importance to new faculty.
 While primarily targeted toward first-year faculty, invitations to these workshops are also extended to those in their second and third years.
-Attend at least five workshops on different topics, not including new faculty orientation, over your first three years and receive a letter signed by the Executive Vice Chancellor for your promotion dossier.
+Attend at least five workshops (tenure-track faculty, research faculty, and faculty of practice) or four workshops (lecturers) over the course of your first three years on different topics and receive a certificate of completion.

 Teaching at Nebraska